 Not all smoke inhalation victims will have cyanide poisoning and may present with burns, trauma, and exposure to other toxic substances making a diagnosis of cyanide poisoning particularly difficult.
 Prior to administration of Sodium Thiosulfate Injection, smoke-inhalation victims should be assessed for the following:

 - Exposure to fire or smoke in an enclosed area

 - Presence of soot around the mouth, nose, or oropharynx

 Although hypotension is highly suggestive of cyanide poisoning, it is only present in a small percentage of cyanide-poisoned smoke inhalation victims.
 Also indicative of cyanide poisoning is a plasma lactate concentration greater than or equal to 10 mmol/L (a value higher than that typically listed in the table of signs and symptoms of isolated cyanide poisoning because carbon monoxide associated with smoke inhalation also contributes to lactic acidemia).
 If cyanide poisoning is suspected, treatment should not be delayed to obtain a plasma lactate concentration.

 Use with Other Cyanide Antidotes

-Caution should be exercised when administering cyanide antidotes, other than sodium nitrite, simultaneously with Sodium Thiosulfate Injection, as the safety of co-administration has not been established.
-If a decision is made to administer another cyanide antidote, other than sodium nitrite, with Sodium Thiosulfate Injection, these drugs should not be administered concurrently in the same IV line. [see Dosage and Administration (2.2)]
+The safety of administering other cyanide antidotes simultaneously with Sodium Thiosulfate Injection has not been established.
+If a decision is made to administer another cyanide antidote with Sodium Thiosulfate Injection, these drugs should not be administered concurrently in the same intravenous (IV) line. [see Dosage and Administration (2.2)]

 |Age||Intravenous Dose of Sodium Nitrite and Sodium Thiosulfate|